Downloadable wellness action plan

-It can be tricky to find the time to prioritise our own wellbeing.
+It can be tricky to prioritise our own wellbeing, especially during these challenging pandemic times.

 In theory, we know how important it is to look after ourselves.
 We know the immense value God has placed on us, and the Biblical call to treat our bodies as temples of the Holy Spirit.
 Yet, when it comes to day to day life, busyness and other demands can easily take over.